Supporting Syrian Students: Related Resources

 Booklist: Syrian Stories for Children

-These books for children highlight the experiences of Syrian children, with a particular focus on refugees from Syria's civil war and the more general refugee experience.
-You can also learn more about Syria's folklore and cultural traditions in Muna Imady's collection of Syrian folktales, which she gathered from around the country.
+These books for children, middle grades, and young adults highlight the experiences of Syrian children, with a particular focus on refugees from Syria's civil war and the more general refugee experience.
+You can also learn more about Syria's folklore and cultural traditions through the titles on the booklist.